Cobblestone Throat: Pictures, Causes, Symptoms, Risks & Treatment

 symptoms and lessen the bumps and swelling.

-1. Gargle with warm salt water mixture:
+1. Gargle with warm salt water mixture

 Gargle with warm salt water may help in thinning throat mucus and reducing cobblestone throat.
 Saltwater has the ability to moisturize your throat tissues with a solution just like our body’s natural saline, so using saline (salt water mixture) can wash your sinuses.